 About the Institute

 Since 2009, the GW Solar Institute has gathered energy thought-leaders to one of the largest annual solar events in the capital region.
-Our events share cutting edge research, offer lessons learned from the policy arena, and provide a neutral forum for thoughtful discussion amongst solar leaders, policymakers, and students.
-Our symposiums have drawn over a thousand attendees and our archived materials have been downloaded over 70,000 times.
+Its events share cutting edge research, offer lessons learned from the policy arena, and provide a neutral forum for thoughtful discussion amongst solar leaders, policymakers, and students.
+Its annual symposiums have drawn over a thousand attendees and our archived materials have been downloaded over 70,000 times.